hep-gc/cloudscheduler/unit_tests/web_tests/README.md

 The `cls.gvar` variable, which is assigned in `web_test_setup_cleanup.setup()`, contains server and user information read from various `.yaml` configuration files.
 This includes the locations of the firefox profiles and the user credentials for the sample users.

+The `web_test_javascript_interactions` module contains a set of functions that operate similarly to the `web_test_interactions` functions, except for the fact that they use the JavaScript `execute_script` to do the click action.
+These should not be used without a justifiable reason (ie a Selenium glitch) that the other ones cannot be used.

 ## Running Tests

 The web tests do run with the `run_tests` script in the `unit_tests` folder.
 However, because failure and error numbers are not surfaced by `unittest`, the script does not add the numbers for the web tests to its error tallies.